 - Saturday - 9 a.m.

 - Remote Placement testing: To schedule a remote testing session, students should contact the testing center at [email protected] or call 610-325-2776 .

 - Monday to Thursday - Test times available between 9 a.m. and 5:30 p.m.

 - Friday - Test times available between 9 a.m. and 1 p.m.

-- In-person DCCC Course Exams for online courses or for make-up or accommodation purposes only (Instructor's permission required): To schedule an appointment, complete and submit the C2S Scheduling Form.
-When scheduling, please "Add a Course" for which you are scheduling a test.
+- In-person Course Exams for online courses or for make-up or accommodation purposes (Instructor's permission required): To schedule an appointment, complete and submit the C2S Scheduling Form.
+When scheduling, make sure to "Add a Course" for which you are scheduling to test.